 Employees in the home care industry deserve higher wages than the industry standard.

-In light of a January 2016 ruling by the Department of Labor, home care agencies can find a silver lining in the requirement to provide better pay to their employees.
+In light of a January 2016 ruling by the Department of Labor, home care agencies can find a silver lining in the requirement to provide better in home caregiver pay.

-Second, better compensation will improve the quality and scope of candidates who may consider the home care industry, which helps agencies offer better care.
+2. Better compensation improves the quality of caregiver applicants.
+The scope of candidates who may consider the home care industry widens when the pay increases.
+In turn, this helps agencies offer better care to patients.

-Finally, higher wages reduce costly turnover.
+3. Higher wages reduce costly turnover.
 A lack of caregiver consistency is also taxing to clients and their families.
+True companionship takes time and can’t happen if caregivers are always turning over.

 Read more of this perspective in the Home Care Technology Report.